Ahmed-you/Cooksy/README.md

 - 🔍 Search recipes by **dish name** or **ingredients**
 - 🤖 Chat-style interaction for a smooth and simple experience
-- 📋 Clickable recipe cards with names and images
+- 📋 Clickable recipe cards, each with a recipe name and a thumbnail
 - 🛠️ Clean, responsive UI built with vanilla JS
-- 🧑‍🍳 **Step-by-step cooking mode** (planned feature)
+- 🧑‍🍳 Step-by-step cooking mode

 ---